-The GLO utilizes the Centralized Accounting and Payroll/Personnel System (CAPPS), which is a webbased financial and HR/Payroll system created by the Comptroller's office for all state agencies.
-The integral procurement components of CAPPS are electronic tracking of approvals and linking purchase requisitions, purchase orders, and payments.
-CAPPS interfaces with the CMBL and provides limited interfacing with the Uniform Statewide Accounting System (USAS) and MIP, the GLO's financial system of record.
-CAPPS is not capable of being changed for adjustments or corrections in USAS or MIP after transactions are originally interfaced to those systems.
-Because of this limitation, CAPPS is not designed to track financial information and should not be relied on as a financial system of record.
+BuySpeed is the web-based procurement software application utilized by the GLO.
+The integral components of BuySpeed are electronic tracking of approvals and linking purchase requisitions, purchase orders, and payments.
+BuySpeed interfaces with the CMBL and provides limited interfacing with the Uniform Statewide Accounting System (USAS) and MIP, the GLO's financial system of record.
+BuySpeed is not capable of being changed for adjustments or corrections in USAS or MIP after transactions are originally interfaced to those systems.
+Because of this limitation, BuySpeed is not designed to track financial information and should not be relied on as a financial system of record.

-The CAPPS Purchase Requisition is used to authorize purchases.
-A CAPPS requisition is required for all procurement methods, except for procurement card purchases under \$500 that have been authorized by the Procurement Division.
-The CAPPS Requisition ensures that:
+The BuySpeed Purchase Requisition is used to authorize purchases.
+A BuySpeed requisition is required for all procurement methods, except for procurement card purchases under \$500 that have been authorized by the Procurement Division.
+The BuySpeed Requisition ensures that: